Achille Lauro (singer): 2022–present: Sanremo, Una voce per San Marino, and Eurovision

 In December 2021, it was announced that Lauro would compete at the Sanremo Music Festival for the third time with the song "Domenica".
 Performing alongside the Harlem Gospel Choir, Lauro eventually finished in fourteenth place.
 A few days after Sanremo 2022, it was announced that Lauro would be participating as an established artist in the final of Una voce per San Marino, the Sammarinese national final to determine their entry for the Eurovision Song Contest 2022.
 Performing the song "Stripper", Lauro won Una voce per San Marino by one point.
 He represented San Marino at the 2022 contest in Turin and did not qualify for the final.
 He also went on a nationwide tour to promote the re-issue of his 2021 self-titled album Lauro in the summer of 2022.

 In December 2024, Lauro was announced as one of the participants in the Sanremo Music Festival 2025.
 He placed 7th with the song "Incoscienti giovani".
 The audience booed for Achille Lauro and Giorgia's positioning out of the top 5.
+Lauro co-hosted the second night of the 2026 Festival on 25 February 2026.
+He performed during the 2026 Winter Olympics closing ceremony in Verona, Italy.